zlatozar/study-paip/README.md

 (tutor:do-examples 4)
 ````

-NOTE: If you want to see code without packages names (not fully qualified) you
+NOTE: If you want to see output without packages names (not fully qualified) you
 have to go to the chapter first.
 For example _Chapter 4_:

 ``` cl